 If you only want to transaction protect a single database write operation, you can use auto commit to perform the transaction administration.
 When you use auto commit, you do not need an explicit transaction handle.
-See Auto Commit (page 19) for more information.
+See Auto Commit (page 20) for more information.

-For example, the following example opens a transactional-enabled environment and database, obtains a transaction handle, and then performs a write operation under its protection.
-In the event of any failure in the write operation, the transaction is aborted and the database is left in a state as if no operations had ever been attempted in the first place.
+For example, the following example opens a transactional-enabled environment and store, obtains a transaction handle, and then performs a write operation under its protection.
+In the event of any failure in the write operation, the transaction is aborted and the store is left in a state as if no operations had ever been attempted in the first place.

-import com.sleepycat.db.Database;

-import com.sleepycat.db.DatabaseConfig;

-import com.sleepycat.db.DatabaseEntry;
+'''

 import com.sleepycat.db.DatabaseException;

 import com.sleepycat.db.Environment;

 import com.sleepycat.db.EnvironmentConfig;

 import com.sleepycat.db.Transaction;

+import com.sleepycat.persist.EntityStore; import com.sleepycat.persist.StoreConfig;

+import java.io.File;

-import java.io.File; ...
+import java.io.File;

+import java.io.FileNotFoundException;